Covid-19 Delta outbreak: Supporters dine outside west Auckland Lone Star restaurant - NZ Herald

 The post said people should support Lone Star New Lynn by bringing family, friends, a supportive sign and a picnic blanket, before ordering food from the restaurant and eating it outside its premises.

-The post said Lone Star New Lynn is aware that the supporters will be coming and loved the idea.
+The post said Lone Star New Lynn was aware that the supporters will be coming and loved the idea.

-The Herald understands this is not correct and that Lone Star's management is not aware of the planned picnic.
+The Herald understands this is not correct and that Lone Star's management was not aware of the planned picnic prior to it being publicised.

 A video posted to social media showed a large gathering of people dining outside the restaurant.
 Some were under a gazebo while others had set up picnics on the grass.